games-automata-play/games-automata-play.github.io/_posts/2019-03-27-learning_prob_automata_nnmf.md

 Note that it is always possible to learn a weighted automaton using the previous algorithm, the goal here would be to directly learn a probabilistic automaton.
 One solution is to learn a weighted automaton (using polynomially many membership and equivalence queries) and then to turn it into a probabilistic one, but can we do this efficiently (in terms of complexity)?
-We know (thanks to Borja Balle and Joshua Moermans) that there are examples where the anchor words have exponential length.
+We know (thanks to Borja Balle and Joshua Moerman) that there are examples where the anchor words have exponential length.